 CX 136 / CX 236 / CX 336

-The purpose of the module is to build upon Latin Language and Literature (or A Level) and to allow students both to broaden and to deepen their understanding of Latin by further reading of significant works by authors and in genres for the most part not previously studied.
-As well as developing the ability of students to translate from Latin, the module also includes discussion of literary and grammatical points.
+The purpose of the module is to build upon Latin Language and Literature (or A Level) and to allow students to deepen their understanding of Latin by further reading of significant works by authors and in genres for the most part not previously studied.
+As well as developing students' ability to read Latin more fluently and to translate from Latin, the module also teaches advanced grammar, and provides an introduction to literary criticism and philological analysis at degree level.
 By the end of this module students should expect to have:

 • an advanced and comprehensive knowledge of Latin grammar